Horse64/old-core.horse64.org/docs/Features.md

 1. Horse64 can't compete with low-level languages like C/C++, Zig, Rust, ... on peformance, it is bytecode interpreted without use of JIT (to allow for better & safer maintenance).
-Please note it is however due to its async use often still very scalable, more so than traditional scripting languages usually inherently would be be,
+Please note it is however due to its async use often very scalable, more so than traditional scripting languages usually inherently would be,

 2. You'll have a worse time with entirely undocumented code due to no inherent annotations as e.g. C# and Java have (but shouldn't